-This analysis has several caveats.
+There are several caveats for this analysis.
 The selection of objects for matching in any catalog is not trivial.
 Some fraction of the detections are spurious, particularly close to bright stars and their diffraction spikes.
 Additionally, some objects lie in masked regions of one survey but not another, which has not been accounted for.
 For injected source matching, the reference catalog does not include real on-sky objects.
-Based on prior analyses of the DC2 simulations, purity is generally greater than completeness at any given magnitude.
-Similarly, for bright (i < 23) objects classified as stars by reference band extendedness, < 5% are either unmatched to a Euclid or HST object, or misclassified - that is, selecting on extendedness alone yields a fairly pure but incomplete sample of stars.
+Based on prior analyses of the DC2 simulations, purity is generally higher than completeness at any given magnitude.
+Similarly, for bright (i < 23) objects classified as stars by reference band extendedness, < 5% are either unmatched to a Euclid or HST object, or misclassified - that is, selecting on 2101 extendedness alone yields a fairly pure but incomplete sample of stars.
 We expect to remedy some of these shortcomings in future releases.